 Avoid serious injury or death from a sudden unexpected acceleration when starting your engine.
-The design of this outboard requires that the remote control used with it must have a built in "start-in-neutral" only protection device.
+The design of this outboard requires that the remote control used with it must have a built in start-in-gear protection device.

 REMOTE STEERING NOTICE